 The review was published last week but I forgot to mention it at the time, and as Ghost in the Shell: The New Movie is actually out today it seems like the perfect time to post.
-Go and check out my review over on UK Anime Network or read it here.
+Come on in and read it here.

 I would imagine that Ghost in the Shell needs no introduction to the vast majority of our readers.
 Between the original movies, Ghost in the Shell: Stand Alone Complex and the more recent Ghost in the Shell: Arise there’s no shortage of prior art to whet the appetite of would-be watchers of this “new movie”.
 The original Ghost in the Shell is considered a classic, not just of anime but of science fiction cinema in general; Stand Alone Complex is arguably one of the top ten anime series of all time, and certainly one of the top science fiction anime series.
 This poses a challenge when approaching Ghost in the Shell: The New Movie - it is simply not possible to only judge the film on it’s own merit.
 Rather, you are forced to make comparisons against it’s exceedingly distinguished forbearers.
 The question then is not just whether the film is any good, but also whether it is as good as it’s predecessors.